Food and land

 Land and carbon footprinting

-We are leading experts in estimating and monitoring the carbon footprint of whole landscapes and setting landscape-specific targets change land use and lower emissions.
+We are leading experts in estimating and monitoring the carbon footprint of whole landscapes and setting landscape-specific targets in order to change land use and lower emissions.
 We use a wide range of national and local datasets combined with our in-house emissions factors.

 For the residents, visitors and industries in an area, we look at the energy they use, the food and drink they consume, the products and goods they buy, and how they travel.
-This 'consumption-based' footprint gives the full impact of the residents and visitors to an area.
+This 'consumption-based' footprint shows the full impact of an area's residents and visitors.

-For the land itself, we look at non-carbon emissions, which is mainly from livestock and fertilisers, and the woodlands, hedges, peatlands and non-peat soils that can absorb carbon, and boost biodiversity.
+For the land itself, we look at non-carbon emissions, which arise mainly from livestock and fertilisers.
+We also measure the woodlands, hedges, peatlands and non-peat soils that can absorb carbon, whilst boosting biodiversity.

-We have worked with small individual estates like Holker Hall and Gardens, to large landscape areas, including all 15 of the UK's National Parks, several counties including Cumbria, as well as Cotswolds, Cannock Chase and all 5 Welsh National Landscapes.
+We have worked with small individual estates like Holker Hall and Gardens, large landscape areas including all 15 of the UK's National Parks, several counties including Cumbria, Gloucestershire and Powys, as well as Cotswolds, Cannock Chase and all 5 Welsh National Landscapes.

 Social responsibility